Skeleton-Hacker/CLI_Reminder/README.md

 - **Desktop Notifications**: Get notified with desktop alerts when reminders are due
 - **Automatic Background Checks**: System integration checks for due reminders every minute
 - **Flexible Management**: List, add, edit, and delete reminders easily
+- **Smart Date Defaults**: Automatically uses today or tomorrow when only time is specified

 ## Installation